FredKSchott/pika-pack/README.md

 6 years later and things are more complicated: Modern JavaScript (and TypeScript, and Flow, and Reason, and...) no longer runs everywhere.
 Today, the best libraries ship legacy code for Node.js alongside modern code for web bundlers, type definition files for TypeScript/VSCode and bundled code for UNPKG (if applicable).

 Of course it's up to you as the author to figure all of this out on your own, with almost no direct feedback or guidance.
-I hope you have your PhD in package publishing & bundler configuration handy!
+Make sure you have your PhD in package publishing & bundler configuration handy.

 **@pika/pack approaches the problem differently:**